bengfarrell/midi-strummer/docs-src/index.md

 ## System Requirements

-- Python 3.7 or higher
+- Python 3.8 or higher (for running from source)
-- HID-compatible drawing tablet (XP-Pen, Wacom, etc.)
+- HID-compatible drawing tablet (XP-Pen Deco 640 currently supported)
 - macOS, Linux, or Windows
 - MIDI output capability (built-in or virtual MIDI)

+## Built with AI

+Strumboli was created with significant assistance from AI, demonstrating how AI can be a powerful tool for software development.
+Learn more about the [development process and philosophy](/about/built-with-ai/).

 Ready to get started?
 Head to the [Getting Started](/about/getting-started/) guide!